Force dealers to compete for your business.

 Both of these trim levels are light on included safety features.
 They have a standard airbag setup and all Jeeps are engineered to mitigate damage in the event of a collision.
 The Laredo X has a security alarm and a remote-start system.
 Both have available Full-Speed Forward-Collision Warning, Lane-Departure Warning and Daytime Running Lamps.

-Compare the 2021 Jeep Grand Cherokee Laredo X vs Limited Trims.
-What Is the Difference?
+Compare the 2021 Jeep Grand Cherokee Laredo X vs Limited - What is the Difference?

 There aren't too many differences on the outside of these two trim levels.
 The Limited trim gets 18-inch Tech-Gray Diamond Cut Wheels.
 You can add on some optional MOPAR parts that are unavailable to the previous trims.
 Some of these include chrome tubular side steps and entry guards for the front and rear doors.